StreamPot/StreamPot/packages/landing/index.md

     details: StreamPot exposes the Fluent ffmpeg library
     icon: 💻
   - title: Self host
-    details: You can self host or use our service
+    details: You can self host or use our service if you think it's worth it.
     icon: 🚀
   - title: Simple, affordable pricing
-    details: We aim to be significantly cheaper than MediaConvert
+    details: We aim to be significantly cheaper than MediaConvert.
     icon: 💰
 ---